citizenlabsgr/openbudgetwy/CONTRIBUTING.md

 1. Flow pages are built off a template; copy one of the `*-budget-flow.jade` pages and update the content blocks as necessary.
 1. Data files must be placed in the `data/flow` directory.
 Follow the naming convention seen there or your files won't load properly. **Note: Two underscores required in data file name, ex: FY17__final.csv.** You also will need to point your page at the appropriate files as seen in the `get_datafiles` content block.
+1. Make sure that dollar amounts are in whole dollars (no decimals).
 1. The following columns are required in your datafile and their names should be normalized as seen here.
 Other columns should be removed to minimize the data download.
     - budget_year
     - department